 The fellowship will provide May with a three-year annual stipend of $30,000 plus a $12,000 cost of education allowance at the graduate program of her choosing.
 She is the third DePauw senior in the last four years to receive the honor.Read More

 SRF students begin learning and experiencing authentic scientific research in a wide variety of disciplines from their very first year.
 Our students go on to major in Chemistry, Biochemistry, Physics, Biology, Kinesiology, Computer Science, Geosciences, Mathematics, or Psychology.
 They collaborate with DePauw faculty in summer-long, on-campus research, and they experience research internships at leading facilities across the globe.

 Interested in Joining SRF?

-Any first year DePauw student (Class of 2019) interested in Lateral Entry into the SRF program can apply between Aug.
+It's ok if you didn't apply while a high school senior.
+Once you come to DePauw, any first year DePauw student (Class of 2020) interested in Lateral Entry into the SRF program can apply between Aug.
 24 and Oct.
-26th, 2015
+5, 2016.

-For high school seniors: SRF program applications will be open in early November 2015, with a deadline of February 1st.
+Beginning September, 2016--any high school senior can apply.
+The SRF program applications will be open by September,2016 with a deadline of (well, we're talking about this one) of sometime between January 15 and Feb.
+1, 2017.
 We'd love to have your application earlier than Feb.
 1st so we can begin the process of review.